Veeam Backup & Replication has the following limitations for work with Microsoft Hyper-V 2016 or later:

-- Veeam Backup & Replication does not support processing of VMs with shared VHDX disks that are registered on Microsoft Hyper-V 2016 and later.
+- Veeam Backup & Replication does not support processing of VMs with shared VHDX disks that are registered on Microsoft Hyper-V 2016 or later.
 You must change the disk format to VHD Set (VHDS).

 - Upgrade the cluster functional level